 - 1. PARTICIPATION AND ATTENDANCE.
-You are expected to come on time for every class meeting and let me know as soon as possible (preferably in advance) if you must miss class for a legitimate reason.
+You are expected to come on time for every class meeting.
+If you must miss class, it is your responsibility to see me or a classmate to determine what you've missed.
 Part of your attendance is the expectation that you will participate in class sessions by contributing something to our discussions.
 If you have significant problems speaking in class, I strongly urge you to come speak to me privately as soon as possible to develop alternative participation mechanisms (such as private meetings or e-mail discussions) so that you can meet this requirement.
 Remember that there are few stupid questions, but that all questions and comments should be made in a spirit of respect for other students and their contributions to the class.
 (5% of final course grade) - 2.
 ASSIGNMENTS.
 Over the course of the semester, you will complete three types of small assignments.
-Together, these will account for 50% of your grade. - a.
-A research blog in Blackboard, requiring short posts approximately 15 times during the semester in which you reflect on the research process and discuss assigned course readings.
-More details on the blog criteria will be available in Blackboard-20%. - b.
-Individual homework assignments, most of which are indicated in the class schedule.
-These include the literature review, practice with some of the methods we learn about, a meeting with me to discuss your paper, your presentation, and an in-class midterm quiz-15%. - c.
-In-class group assignments will occur every week; about half of these will be collected and graded.
+Together, these will account for 50% of your grade: - a.
+A research blog in Blackboard, requiring short posts approximately once a week during the semester in which you reflect on the research process and discuss assigned course readings.
+More details are available in Blackboard-20%. - b.
+Individual assignments, most of which are indicated in the class schedule.
+These include the literature review, practice using the methods we discuss, an individual meeting with me, your presentation, and an in-class midterm quiz-15%. - c.
+In-class group assignments will occur every week; many of these will be collected and graded.
 These are not announced, so you should be in class regularly-15%.

-There is a factor built into the grading to allow you to miss one or two assignments without penalty, as these generally cannot be made up.
+There is a factor built into the grading to allow you to miss one or two blog posts and inclass group assignments without penalty; assignments generally cannot be made up or submitted late.

 - 3. RESEARCH PROPOSAL PAPER.
 Towards the end of the semester, you will turn in a research proposal paper.
 This paper will allow you to explore a topic of interest to you across the span of the entire semester and propose a project drawing on that topic taking the form of either an Honors/Independent Study project or an applied project for an agency/government client.
 Some of the course assignments will help you prepare for this paper, which will be approximately 8-12 pages in length depending on the particular project you propose.
 More detailed assignment guidelines will be handed out as the semester progresses, and many of the smaller assignments during the semester will help you to prepare for this paper.
-(30% of final course grade) - 4.
+(25% of final course grade) - 4.
 FINAL EXAM.
 During the final exam period, students will take a cumulative take-home final exam.
-This exam will be open-book and open-note; questions will take the form of short answer and short essay questions asking you to apply your research methods knowledge to particular situations.
+This exam will be open-book and open-note; questions will take the form of short-answer and short-essay questions asking you to apply your research methods knowledge to particular situations.
 (20% of final course grade) - 5.
 READING.
 You are expected to complete all assigned course readings prior to the date for which they are assigned.
 Remember that normal expectations for a college course are that you should do two to three hours of work outside class for every one hour in class-since you are spending four hours a week in this class, that means you should expect to work on reading, writing assignments, and studying for this class for eight to twelve hours a week outside of class.
 Reading assignments average approximately 85 pages per week.
 You may also want to visit the companion site for the textbook, which contains review and study materials; you can access it through Blackboard.